-Forecast for FY 2022, and Beyond
+Forecast for FY 2023, and Beyond

 The NMB cannot predict precisely the number of PEBs that may be created during a given fiscal year.
 Estimates are based, among other factors, upon prior experience and knowledge of the contentiousness of the parties in the bargaining process and mediation, the number of cases, and the degree of impact of any dispute.
-For example, activity leading up to a release and the creation of a PEB for the LIRR and multiple unions occurred in FY 2013, but the PEB was established in FY 2014.

-The following chart reflects the actual case numbers for FY 2021 and estimated case numbers for FY 2022 and FY 2023:
+The following chart reflects the actual case numbers for FY 2022 and estimated case numbers for FY 2023 and FY 2024:

-FY 2021 Actual FY 2022 Estimated FY 2023 Estimated
+FY 2022 Actual FY 2023 Estimated FY 2024 Estimated

 Emergency Board Sec.
-160 0 1 1
+160 1 1 1

 Emergency Board Sec.
 159A 0 1 1